-Within the built environment there is an ongoing debate over the benefits of retrofitting existing spaces, or building new developments.
+Within the built environment there is an ongoing debate over the benefits of retrofitting existing spaces or building new developments.
 Converting existing flat roof areas into usable roof gardens and terraces minimises the detrimental effects of new construction projects on an already crowded urban environment.

 Adding Value With An Office Roof Terrace

-So we’ve discussed the benefits to a workers and the environment, but let’s touch on the benefits a roof garden can offer a business.
+So we’ve discussed the benefits to workers and the environment, but let’s touch on the benefits a roof garden can offer a business.
 Green spaces such as roof terraces and gardens can offer significant value to businesses that are looking to enhance their project, increasing ROI and making a project more profitable.

 Space is always at a premium, particularly in city spaces.
 Because of this, using every inch of your building will significantly increase the value of your project; meaning a greater return on your initial investment.

 Finally, office roof terraces and gardens are a highly sought-after commodity which increases the selling potential.
-With innovations in roof terrace design and decking products, converting your building’s flat roof into a roof terrace is far more accessible that you might initially think.
+With innovations in roof terrace design and decking products, converting your building’s flat roof into a roof terrace is far more accessible than you might initially think.

 Converting your flat roof into a useful roof terrace and garden is one of the best investments you can make for your commercial building.
-Not only will it give added value to your business through increased employee retention rates, improved team morale and potential clients, it also has a number of tangible benefits for staff wellbeing, mental health and productivity.
+Not only will it give added value to your business through increased employee retention rates, improved team morale and potential clients, but it also has a number of tangible benefits for staff well-being, mental health and productivity.